-Last night was a mixed bag.
-The bad news is that most of our guests were unable to come; not wanting to make all that food for just two more people, Mom called off the party altogether.
-This was a let-down as I had been looking forward to the gathering for several weeks.
+Yesterday was a mixed bag.
+The plan was to have a party at our house.
+But because only two people said they could come, Mom decided it wasn't worth the trouble and called off the party altogether.
+This was a let-down as I had been looking forward to it for several weeks.

 But what really made our day is that the Shieh family had us over for dinner.
 There was lots of good food as Aunt Cynthia is a great cook just like Mom.
-Though it was just our two families at first, Connie's friend Michelle came over later in the evening.
+Though it was just our two families at first, Connie's friend Michelle later came over.
 The more the merrier!

 I saw Saving Private Ryan on TV while the girls made chocolate toffee cookies.
 All of us then gathered to watch the Times Square ball drop.
 The cookies were soon ready - and they were absolutely delicious.
-Just because this was a quiet gathering and not a "party" party doesn't mean it wasn't fun.
+Just because this was a quiet gathering doesn't mean it wasn't fun.

 However, Cynthia and Uncle Dong are both early sleepers.
 Therefore, my family left around 10 p.m. so they could get some rest.
 Considering that our own party was canceled, I'm grateful that the Shiehs invited us to theirs.

-The other good news is that the Liangs and two other couples are having dinner with us this evening.
-Also worth mentioning is that my aunt and cousins are coming over on the 2nd to make bread with Mom and will be staying for lunch.
+The other good news is that my mother has planned a New Year's Day dinner and invited three couples over.
+In addition, my aunt and cousins are coming over tomorrow to make bread and will be staying for lunch.
 I guess the New Year won't be so bad after all. :-)

 2008 in review

 The past year certainly had its highlights.
-For me, the best part of 2008 was our trip to Yellowstone and the Upper Midwest in May.
+For me, the best part of 2008 was when we we went to Yellowstone and the Upper Midwest during the summer.
 That was extremely exciting as I had always wanted to visit Yellowstone a second time.
-The trip to Southern California in August was enjoyable as well.
+The trip to Southern California was enjoyable as well.

-The downer is that I had to miss out on Anne's wedding in Taiwan because of my summer physics class at Cal.
+The downer is that I had to miss out on Anne's wedding in Taiwan because of my summer physics class.
 The wedding was a big deal as Anne was my first cousin on Mom's side to get married.
 At least there are the anniversary parties to look forward to. ^_^

 I'm proud to say that my New Year's resolutions for 2008 were overall a success.
-In addition to getting my driver's license, I did rather well last semester.
-Considering that Berkeley isn't exactly known for easy classes, receiving an "A" in Stat 157 gave me a major confidence boost.
-I'd say two out of three ain't bad.
+Aside from getting my driver's license just two weeks into the new year, I also did rather well last semester.
+Considering that Berkeley isn't exactly known for easy classes, receiving an "A" in Stat 157 gave me a huge confidence boost.
+Two out of three ain't bad.